jspmic/nvim/README.md

 - Change the directory into `~/.config`(if you're on a linux-based OS)
 - Clone this repo by: `git clone https://github.com/jspmic/nvim.git`
-- Run neovim by typing `nvim` in the terminal, and let packer do the rest If `packer` doesn't run automatically, run `PackerSync` after running neovmi
+- Run neovim by typing `nvim` in the terminal, and let packer do the rest If `packer` doesn't run automatically, run `PackerSync` after running neovim

-I also want to thank the neovim community for creating such useful plugins, keep up the good work guys!
+I also want to thank the neovim community for creating such useful and great plugins, keep up the good work guys!